Is WordPress Secure? Everything You Need to Know

 How does WordPress handle security updates and patches?

-WordPress is not immune to vulnerabilities – as no software ever is.
-However, WordPress has a strong reputation for being proactive and responsive when it comes to security issues.
+WordPress is not immune to vulnerabilities – as no software is.
+However, WordPress has a strong reputation for being proactive and responsive to security issues.
+It has an active and dedicated team of security experts who constantly monitor and fix any reported or discovered vulnerabilities.

 • Minor updates: These are released more frequently and focus on fixing security issues and bugs.
 They also include any compatibility or performance improvements.
 Minor updates are indicated by a change in the second digit of the WordPress version number, such as 6.1 or 6.3.